ThaisAFM/sialylation_database/README.md

 # Sialylation database
 This repository outlines the steps and associated scripts involved in setting up a database of curated protein sequences for bacterial sialylation pathways.

+## Database treatment:

 1. Sequence download: sequence_downloads (folder)